 Minimum entry qualification – a First Class Honours degree at 2:1 (or International equivalent) in materials science, chemical engineering or physics discipline, possibly supported by an MSc degree.
 Experience in nanotechnology and their characterization techniques is a plus, but not essential.
 Experience with CAD software is essential.
 Only UK/EU citizens are eligible to apply.

 Further information on English language requirements for EU/Overseas applicants.

-Tuition fees + stipend are available for Home students or EU students who have settled or pre-settled status and have been resident in the UK for 3 or more years.
-EU students who have not lived in the UK for 3+ years are only eligible for tuition fees and not stipend.
-(International students not eligible)
+EPSRC funded (see EPSRC student eligibility).
+Tuition fees + stipend available for Home students or EU students who have been resident in the UK for 3 years (International students not eligible)

 International students are welcome to apply but external funding must be sourced – please provide details of the funding source you intend to apply to, or details of the funding you have already secured in your application.